-The underlying data warehouse underpinning this product currently holds hundreds of thousands Twitter accounts of those with the most direct interest in healthcare and healthcare-related topics and organisations, with Facebook, YouTube and LinkedIn coming on-stream during 2015.
+The underlying data warehouse underpinning this product currently holds hundreds of thousands Twitter accounts of those with the most direct interest in healthcare and healthcare-related topics and organisations.

 And the good news is that we can produce tightly tailored reports and analyses that focusses on the specific accounts and/or specific organisations that YOU specify or we believe are most tightly relevant to you.

 For national bodies, this could be those following and/or followed on Twitter by the most influential national accounts;